joshuarudd/joshuarudd.com/sidebar-case-study/draft.md

 While customers’ suggested solutions were most often not how we’d address their problems, it did give us big insight into what *they* thought would be helpful.
 Additional *why* questions helped reveal the root of the issue – but ==the biggest eye openers were always *learning what their goals were,* and *what they were doing today to achieve their goals.*== If we could help them achieve their goals faster and more effectively, then there might be an opportunity for us.

 Several themes emerged very quickly during this research.
-Our sales and support execs said they’d heard similar feedback from customers and prospects, and offered valuable insights about how additional customers were trying to achieve the same results using other tools and processes.
+Our sales and support execs said they’d heard similar feedback from customers and prospects, and offered valuable insights about how additional customers and prospective buyers were trying to achieve similar results.

 ### Opportunity Assessment

+> The purpose of a good product opportunity assessment is either to a) prevent the company from wasting time and money on poor opportunities; or b) for those that are good opportunities, to understand what will be required to succeed.

+*[Assessing Product Opportunities](https://svpg.com/assessing-product-opportunities/), by Marty Cagan*

 Once I had a general idea of the unmet needs our customers were having, we needed to decide if this was a problem we should tackle.
 I’m a huge Marty Cagan fan, and used his template for Product Opportunity Assessments.

-> The purpose of a good product opportunity assessment is either to a) prevent the company from wasting time and money on poor opportunities; or b) for those that are good opportunities, to understand what will be required to succeed.

-*[Assessing Product Opportunities](https://svpg.com/assessing-product-opportunities/), by Marty Cagan*

 Our assessment set out to answer these 10 questions: